 - Hi!
-I’m Meghan, and I’m a 26yo trans fem software engineer that writes code by day and writes some more by night but people are what really make me happy.
+I’m Meghan, and I’m a 28yo trans software engineer living in the USA that writes code by day and writes some more by night but people are what really makes me happy.

 - If you’d like more from me, I can be found in a variety of places around the Web: